andymikulski/phaser-live-atlas/README.md

     - localStorage + sessionStorage support for smaller atlases (< 5mb)
     - IndexedDB support for atlases larger than
  - Storage utils to determine current usage, max size limit, and prompt user for persistence.
+ - "Pixel art mode" available for a crisp texture appearance

 ## Usage (high-level)

 1. A new `LiveAtlas` is created, and "frames" are registered with the atlas accordingly
 1. When a new frame is registered with the atlas, it is immediately created and made available for use - regardless of the state of the actual asset being loaded
     1. This allows devs to immediately reference a frame within the atlas without worrying about missing frame errors
 1. A network request is made (via Phaser) for the texture asset.
 1. Upon load, the frame's image data is quickly trimmed of its transparency
 1. The new, trimmed frame is put into the "packer" and a spot for it is found in the LA texture
 1. Finally, the frame is drawn into the LA texture, effectively making it available for use
     1. If the texture under the hood is not large enough, the size increases accordingly before drawing
-1. By default, new assets are not guaranteed to be placed into the atlas in the most optimal configuration.
+1. New assets are not guaranteed to be placed into the atlas in the most optimal configuration.
 When necessary, the atlas can be `repack`ed to save space and find a more optimal packing.
 1. Finally, we can serialize the atlas via the `save` methods available (and later imported via `load`):
     1. `toLocalStorage`
     1. `toSessionStorage`
     1. `toIndexedDB`
     1. `toBrowserStorage` - Selects local storage or IDB depending on the atlas size.
     1. `toDiskFile` - Saves the image, frame, and packer data to an `.ATLAS` file
     1. `toImage` - Returns the spritesheet as an `HTMLImageElement`, useful for debugging.

 ## Usage (examples)